mdeweerd/zha-toolkit/README.md

 ISO8601_Timestamp,cluster_name,attribute_name,value,attr_id,cluster_id,endpoint_id,IEEE,manf,attr_type
 ```

-### Example, read value from cache in state
+### Example, read attribute value from cache in HA state

-This example reads the raw temperature value from cache into a state
+This example reads the raw temperature value from cache into a home state
 attribute value.

 The purpose of this example is to get the unrounded reported value from a